sisiyao/PilotMVC/README.md

 * Implement a Relations class that allows method chaining and lazy evaluation for ORM methods
 * Implement a 'pilot new' command similar to 'rails new'
 * Turn framework into a Ruby gem
+* Expand static assets middleware to work with other assets besides css files